Towards control of opinion diversity by introducing zealots into a polarised social group

-We consider on a complete graph of $n=100$ users with $z_0>0, z_1=0$ and target heterogeneity $\lambda=0.5$.
-For each feasible tuple $(z_0,\alpha) \in \{1, \ldots, 100\} \times [0.01,1]$, \emph{i.e.}\ such that $D>0$, we plot the value of $z_1^\star$ according to eq.~(\ref{s1star_backfire}).
-No upper limit $z_\text{max}$ is set and all scales are logarithmic.
-The border between feasible and non-feasible areas appears linear due to the condition $D>0$ which is equivalent to $\alpha<z_0^{-1}$ with $\lambda=0.5$.
-We also plot the line
+We consider a complete graph of $n=100$ users with $z_0>0, z_1=0$ and three different target diversities $\lambda=0.1, 0.5, 0.9$.
+The intensity of the backfire effect takes various values $\alpha \in \{0.01, 0.1, 0.5\}$.
+The optimal quantity of 1-zealots is calculated according to (\ref{optim_backfire}), in the case where we are converting existing users and thus $z_1^\text{max}$ is given by eq.~\ref{z1max}.
+In fig.~\ref{optim} we plot $z_1^\star$ function of $z_0$ for each $\alpha$.
+Additionally in fig.~\ref{optim_error} we plot the error, that is the absolute difference between the diversity reached using $z_1^\star$ and the target $\lambda$.

-under which converting users of the group instead of adding extra ones is possible.
-It closely follows the border between feasible and non-feasible areas for low values of $z_0$ but then quickly drops and for $z_0\geq 39$, the converting method is not applicable anymore.
+As expected, for all $\lambda$ considered, the lower $\alpha$ the higher quantities of 0-zealots it is possible to fight against.
+Peaks in the curves of fig.~\ref{optim} correspond to tipping points after which $z_1^\star=z_1^\text{max}$, either because of the size constraint (\ref{z1max}) or because $D$ becomes non-positive.
+Thus diversity is reached exactly only before those peaks, as can be seen with nil errors in fig.~\ref{optim_error}.
+Notice that this peak does not necessarily appear---for example with $(\lambda,\alpha)=(0.9,0.5)$, target diversity is never reached exactly.
+Finally, note that if we are looking to maximise the diversity of opinions---\emph{i.e.}\ $\lambda=1/2$, errors are rather small for a large range of $z0$ values, meaning it is possible even in the presence of a backfire effect.